 You and your family may participate in a real archaeology dig!
 Try your hand at a variety of tasks from digging to screening to lab work and more.
 There will be lots to do, see, and learn about archaeology and frontier blacksmithing.
 Children ages 5 and up are invited to join in the fun with the direct supervision of a parent, guardian, or other responsible adult.
-Pre-registration is recommended, but you may also just come and jump in when spaces open up.
-Pre-registration will open on May 15.
+A membership (individual or family) is required to physically participate alongside the archaeologists.
+You may purchase your membership ahead of time or on the days of the dig.

 What are the details?
 And may I just observe?

-The dig will be held on two consecutive weekends: tentatively, June 13-14 and June 21-22.
+The dig will be held on two consecutive weekends: June 13-14 and June 20-21.
 (Hint: Looking for something to do on Father's Day weekend?
 Dad will love this!)
-You may also come to simply spectate and explore the other fun learning opportunities that will be available.
+Participation in the dig requires a membership (see above), but you are also welcome to spectate for free and explore the other fun learning opportunities that will be available.